-Christmas is just around the corner, which means it’s time for an annual refresher (and look at what’s changed) on the tax exemptions surrounding presenting your employees with gifts, bonuses, and the ever-popular Christmas party.
+Christmas is just around the corner, which means it’s time for an annual refresher on the tax exemptions surrounding Christmas gifts, bonuses, and office Christmas parties.

-Though these rules apply to all businesses, in this article we are going to focus on how small and medium-sized business (SME) owners should think about these employee benefits in order to maximise the value, and fun, for your employees, while keeping both your and their tax liabilities to a minimum.
+Though these rules apply to all businesses, in this article we are going to focus on how small and medium-sized enterprise (SME) owners should think about these employee benefits in order to maximise the value (and fun) for your employees.
+Here’s what you need to know to keep your tax liabilities to a minimum.

-Christmas bonuses given in cash are always going to be taxed, regardless of their size.
-Any cash gift you give to an employee will count towards their standard earnings and will be taxable under PAYE (and Class 1 National Insurance Contributions) along with their other earnings.
-The same applies to vouchers, to the full value of the vouchers.
+Cash bonuses are always going to be taxed, regardless of their size.
+Any cash gift you give to an employee will count towards their standard earnings and will be taxable under PAYE tax and Class 1 National Insurance Contributions, along with their other earnings.

-In order to ensure you keep your tax liabilities to a minimum when hosting a Christmas party for your employees, keep in mind:
+In order to ensure you keep your tax liabilities to a minimum when hosting a Christmas party for your employees, you’ll need to keep in mind:

-To speak with a professional accountant to discuss the most tax efficient way for you to shower your employees with gifts and bonuses this Christmas, contact us today on 020 8780 2349 or get in touch with us via our contact page to arrange a complimentary, no obligation meeting.
+Contact us today on 020 8108 0090, or get in touch with us via our contact page to arrange a complimentary, no obligation meeting.